 Tremont City is a tiny village located in the state of Ohio.
 With a population of 347 people and just one neighborhood, Tremont City is the 724th largest community in Ohio.
 Tremont City has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-When you are in Tremont City, you'll notice that it is more blue-collar than most other communities in America.
-37.24% of Tremont City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Tremont City is a blue-collar town, with 37.24% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Tremont City is a village of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Tremont City who work in healthcare suport services (12.41%), office and administrative support (10.34%), and healthcare (7.59%).

-As is often the case in a small village, Tremont City doesn't have a public transportation system that people use for their commute.
+Tremont City is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Tremont City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tremont City residents report their race to be White.
 Important ancestries of people in Tremont City include German, Irish, Italian, English, and Dutch.